AaltoSciComp/scicomp-docs/triton/apps/conda.rst

 Why use conda?
 What are its advantages?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Quite often Python packages are installed with Pip from the
-`Python Package Index (PyPI) <https://pypi.org/>`_.
-These packages contain
-Python code and in many cases some compiled code as well.

-However, there are three problems pip cannot solve without additional tools:
+Installing package directly with a system package manager such as
+`apt` or a language specific package manager such as `pip` or `npm` can
+is usually enough if you are the only user and working on one project.
+However, conda solces several problems that often arise in scientific
+computing.
+If these are familiar, using Conda is a good idea:

 1. How do you install multiple separate suites of packages for different use cases?
 2. How do you handle packages that depend on some external libraries?
 3. How do you make sure that all of the packages have are compatible with each other?
+4. How do you install and use multiple different versions of the same package?

 Conda tries to solve these problems with the following ways:

 1. Conda creates **environments** where packages are installed.
 Each
    environment can be activated separately.
-2. Conda installs library **dependencies** to the environment with the Python
+2. Conda installs library **dependencies** to the environment.
-   packages.
 3. Conda uses a **solver engine** to figure out whether packages are compatible
    with each other.